Azure/missionlz-edge/docs/Tier3_Workload_deployment.md

 The configurations need to be made on the F5 in the MLZ-Edge hub.
 Access to the F5 portal is done from the Windows 2019 management VM deployed in the hub attached to the `MGMT` subnet.

-Remote Access into the virtual network will only be possible from the Windows 2019 VM deployed in the hub.
-This traffic is allowed via the virtual networking peering that is established between the workload vnet and the hub vnet as part of the workload deployment.
+Remote Access into the workload (Tier 3) virtual network will only be possible from the Windows 2019 VM deployed in the hub.
+This traffic is allowed via the virtual network peering that is established between the workload virtual network and the hub virtual network as part of the workload deployment.

 ### **Workload to MLZ Tiers Flow**